Do Your Part

-Allow grass clippings to remain on the yard after mowing; they can act as a slow-release fertilizer to your lawn while helping to retain moisture in the soil.
+Allow grass clippings to remain on the yard after mowing.
+They can act as a slow-release fertilizer to your lawn by recycling nutrients back into the grass and improving the top soil.
 This reduces the need for watering and can eliminate the need for fertilizer—both good for your wallet and the environment.

 Plant Shade Trees

 Plant deciduous trees on the south and west sides of your house and around your air conditioner.
 Because deciduous trees lose their leaves in the winter, they can save you energy by keeping your home shady and cool in the summer, yet allow the sun to shine through windows to warm your home in the winter.
-Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25% in heating and cooling costs.
+Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25 percent in heating and cooling costs.